 Have you ever noticed pencil marks and stains on your clothes?
 Although pencils are typically used on paper, it's not that surprising to find occasional pencil stains on your laundry.
 What's much more surprising is how easily pencil stains can be to remove.
-Removing it from washable fabrics such as cotton, linen or polyester can be as simple as using a softer eraser to get rid of the stain, as long as you are being cautious as to not ruin the fabric you're working with.
+Removing it from washable fabrics such as cotton, linen or polyester can be as simple as using a softer eraser to get rid of the stain, as long as you are being cautious as not to ruin the fabric you're working with.

 What You Need